Notes

 Smell of rotting pepperelle.
 Spoiled, yeasty booze.

 A cellaret and bar, clearly for entertaining guests.
 Sumptuous cabinetry engraved with dusty vegetal scroll.
 Crystal-fronted liquor cabinets, some shattered, and a smaller pepperelle cigar humidor.
-There’s a minibar here, also, with a sink beside (no water available.)
+A minibar by a marble sink.
+An under-counter icebox.

-The humidor: 2 Sacadeen puro cigars remain.
+Humidor: 2 Sicadeen puro cigars.
 Thin, tealike, mellow to the nose.

 3.2 | giant mushroom